omarjmedina/instagram_post_likes/README.md

 ### Data Visualization
 - 📊 **Histogram of Likes** revealed the overall engagement distribution across posts.
 - 📌 **Boxplot of Likes per Category** highlighted which content types received more likes.
-- Choosing the best visualization was a challenge, but testing different graphs helped identify the most informative ones.

 ```python
 # Create histogram of Likes